 - From the Command-Line Interface (CLI) on each Services Director in an HA pair.
-See "Resetting the Master Password from the Services Director VA CLI" on page 211. - From a software-only installation on Ubuntu or RHEL/CentOS for each Services Director.
-See "Resetting the Master Password on Ubuntu or RHEL/CentOS" on page 212.
+See "Resetting the Master Password from the Services Director VA CLI" below. - From a software-only installation on Ubuntu or RHEL/CentOS for each Services Director.
+See "Resetting the Master Password on Ubuntu or RHEL/CentOS" on the next page.